workshopper/goingnative/exercises/lets_make_something_compile/problem.md

 *  `bindings` - bindings is a tool that greatly simplifies requiring native modules into your node apps.
 From their `README.md`:

+There is only one thing you need to do in this file, your mission: simply add `"gypfile": true` to your `package.json`

 2. TODO: explain binding.gyp